Keep reading to learn about the current state of dropshipping, see some useful statistics, and read an overview of the dropshipping market.

 Perform Competitor Research

 Most niches have some existing businesses in them.
 Luckily, their successes are paired with failings.
-Look at their growth, customer satisfaction, and even their eCommerce PPC ads for ideas.
+Look at their growth, customer service for dropshipping activities, and even their eCommerce PPC and dropshipping ads for dropshipping business ideas.
 You can avoid the pitfalls they made and discover areas where they're still weak.
 This will give you the perfect way to jump into the fray and start taking market share.
+You can even invest in automated dropshipping software to perform this research for you.

 Don't Drop Dead!